Information Sheet 2024/25

 For further information please contact our Welfare Officer Kate Bryant on 01342 824772 or 07572 286 686 or katembryant@btinternet.com

-The Committee would like to remind all members that all the relevant documentation and contact details are available online at our website.
-Search on Forest Row Lawn Tennis Club and then click on Info Sheet or click here.
+The Committee would like to remind all members that all the relevant documentation and contact details are available in our clubhouse.

 Our club is dedicated to encouraging a supportive and inclusive culture amongst and between all the members, club teams and club officials.
 The Club strives to promote diversity and eliminate discrimination in the club to ensure that all members whatever their ability can have full enjoyment of their membership and reach their full potential.